coderefinery/snakemake_hackathon/content/Snakemake_HPC.md

 Ask your friendly cluster support for help or advice, if needed.

-## Rule based resources

-You can define resources per rule in your snakefile.
-E.g. one rule may require 4 CPUs to compute, then `threads: 4` can be added to that rule.
-Snakemake is then run with `--jobs = 4` as argument.

-* Other rules are automatically run in parallel until all resources are used
-* Rule requesting all available resources, i.e. `threads:4` when `--jobs = 4` will use all available resources, and will therefore not run in parallel with other rules

-> Note that if number of jobs/cores given to the workflow is smaller than the number of cores requested by a rule, the rule will be run with the amount of cores available to it, i.e. scaled down.

 ## Ways of running Snakemake on clusters

 ### Within one SLURM job

 #### Interactive

-You can run snakemake the same way you would run it on your own computer also on cluster within one interactive or normal batch job (one resource allocation for all rules).
-This is a useful first step to try it out, but does not scale well (only to the resource limits of one job).
+You can run snakemake the same way you would run it on your own computer also on cluster within one interactive or normal batch job (one resource allocation for the whole workflow (= all rules)).
+The interactive session is is a useful first step to try it out, but does not scale well (only to the resource limits of one interactive job).

-In an interactive job (using the interactive partition; some clusters also support `Sinteractive` command), you would load the snakemake module, and then run `snakemake --jobs = 1`.
+In an interactive job (using the interactive partition; some clusters support starting an interactive session with the `sinteractive` command), you would load the snakemake module, and then run `snakemake --cores 1` (or more, if you reserved more) as you would on your local machine.

-You can run snakemake in the background for example with `screen`.
+You can run snakemake in the background for example with [`screen`](https://linux.die.net/man/1/screen).

 ##### Sbatch script

-Another way to run snakemake in **one job** is to use an sbatch script for submission.
+Another way to run snakemake in **one job** is to use an sbatch script for job submission to run the workflow non-interactive.

 ```
 #!/bin/bash